 What equipment do I need for top rope climbing?

-- Climbing shoes, a helmet and a harness.
+Climbing shoes and a harness.
 Chalk bags are optional, but recommended.
 All equipment is available for rent at the fieldhouse.

 What happens if I don’t return the equipment or I return it damaged?

 You will be charged a $150 fee for the equipment.

 How do you clean the helmets and shoes?